Disease/Disorder

 Available or current treatment guidelines

-While there is variability among these review guidelines for returning to play following stingers/burners,20-24 all agree that athletes should not return to play until all symptoms have resolved, including full, pain-free cervical ROM, full strength, no tenderness to palpation, and normal neurologic examination.
+While there is variability among these review guidelines for returning to play following stingers/burners,22, 27-30 all agree that athletes should not return to play until all symptoms have resolved, including full, pain-free cervical ROM, full strength, no tenderness to palpation, and normal neurologic examination.
 Neck pain with decreased ROM, persistent neurologic deficits, or evidence of instability are absolute contraindications to return to play.
-Additional recommendations should consider symptom recurrence and duration:
+Additional recommendations should consider symptom recurrence and duration

 - First stinger/burner in a season: An athlete may return to play in the same game once they are pain free with full cervical range of motion, full, symmetric strength in bilateral upper extremities, and no neurological symptoms.

-- Second stinger/burner in the same game: An athlete should not return to play that game, even if symptoms completely resolve.3
+- Second stinger/burner in the same game: An athlete should not return to play that game, even if symptoms completely resolve.5

 - Second stinger/burner in a season: An athlete should not return to play in the same game.
 Formal medical evaluation should be considered.
 If all symptoms resolve quickly and fully, the athlete may return to subsequent games.

 - Any stinger/burner with persistent symptoms requires advanced imaging, medical evaluation, and consideration of EMG testing.
-Return to play should occur only with complete symptom resolution and appropriate medical clearance.
+Athletes with recurring injuries are at increased risk for chronic weakness and pain, as well as longer duration of symptoms following reinjury.2 Return to play should occur only with complete symptom resolution and appropriate medical clearance.

 At different disease stages

 Initial management consists of rest and pain control.
 Since stingers/burners are generally self-limiting, most patients will quickly return to full participation without any need for pain medications.
 Ongoing management includes a rehabilitation program that focuses on correcting biomechanical or technical deficits to prevent recurrence.
 Rehabilitation programs should emphasize postural correction, normalization of cervical ROM and flexibility, shoulder strengthening and stabilization, and correction of muscular imbalances in cervical, thoracic, scapular, and core stabilizers.
 A structured muscle-strengthening program can help to prevent recurrent stingers.
 Proper sporting technique should be reinforced.
-Protective equipment should be re-evaluated with a focus on improving shoulder padding.
-The use of cervical collars and neck rolls in sport to reduce risk of re-injury in athletes with recurrent stingers remains controversial.
-The decision to use a football collar should be case specific, based on the mechanism of injury, as placing the athlete in a more flexed cervical spine position could increase risk of severe spinal cord injury.3
+Protective equipment should be re-evaluated with a focus on improving shoulder and neck padding.
+Evidence for neck collars as a protective mechanism against stingers continues to evolve as their ability to minimize the transfer of force and decrease head acceleration is weighed with possible limitation of head extension opening the door to other cervical injuries.26,31 The decision to use a football collar should be case specific, based on the mechanism of injury, as placing the athlete in a more flexed cervical spine position could increase risk of severe spinal cord injury.5

 For chronic or recurrent pain, anti-inflammatory or neuropathic pain medications may be helpful but their effects on disease progression are unknown.
 The role of corticosteroids is controversial.
 Physical therapy and a home exercise program may be beneficial and should focus on cervical and shoulder stabilization, ROM, and strengthening affected muscles.
 If the pain continues to be refractory, a multidisciplinary pain management program may be helpful.
 Persistent neurological deficits are a contraindication of return to play.
 If these are noted, athletes should consider termination from further participation in collision sports.